-Predictive analytics is a form of advanced analytics that uses both new and historical data to forecast future activity, behavior and trends.
-It involves applying statistical analysis techniques, analytical queries and automated machine learning algorithms to data sets to create predictive models that place a numerical value, or score, on the likelihood of a particular event happening.
+Predictive analytics is a form of advanced analytics that uses both new and historical data to forecast activity, behavior and trends.
+It involves applying statistical analysis techniques, analytical queries and automated machine learning algorithms to data sets to create predictive models that place a numerical value -- or score -- on the likelihood of a particular event happening.

 Predictive analytics has grown in prominence alongside the emergence of big data systems.
-As enterprises have amassed larger and broader pools of data in Hadoop clusters and other big data platforms, it has created increased opportunities for them to mine that data for predictive insights.
+As enterprises have amassed larger and broader pools of data in Hadoop clusters and other big data platforms, they have created increased data mining opportunities to gain predictive insights.
 Heightened development and commercialization of machine learning tools by IT vendors has also helped expand predictive analytics capabilities.

 Predictive analytics requires a high level of expertise with statistical methods and the ability to build predictive data models.
 As a result, it's typically the domain of data scientists, statisticians and other skilled data analysts.
 They're supported by data engineers, who help to gather relevant data and prepare it for analysis, and by software developers and business analysts, who help with data visualization, dashboards and reports.

 Data scientists use predictive models to look for correlations between different data elements in website clickstream data, patient health records and other types of data sets.
-Once the data to be analyzed is collected, a statistical model is formulated, trained and modified as needed to produce accurate results; the model is then run against the selected data to generate predictions.
+Once the data collection has occurred, a statistical model is formulated, trained and modified as needed to produce accurate results.
+The model is then run against the selected data to generate predictions.
 Full data sets are analyzed in some applications, but in others, analytics teams use data sampling to streamline the process.
-The predictive model is validated or revised as additional data becomes available.
+The data modeling is validated or revised as additional information becomes available.

 The predictive analytics process isn't always linear, and correlations often present themselves where data scientists aren't looking.
-For that reason, some enterprises are filling data scientist positions by hiring people who have academic backgrounds in physics and other hard science disciplines and, in keeping with the scientific method, are comfortable going where the data leads them.
-Even if companies follow the more conventional path of hiring data scientists trained in math, statistics and computer science, an open mind on data exploration is a key attribute to have for effective predictive analytics.
+For that reason, some enterprises are filling data scientist positions by hiring people who have academic backgrounds in physics and other hard science disciplines.
+In keeping with the scientific method, these workers are comfortable going where the data leads them.
+Even if companies follow the more conventional path of hiring data scientists trained in math, statistics and computer science, having an open mind about data exploration is a key attribute for effective predictive analytics.

 Applications of predictive analytics